pcjtse/zerg-trader/README.md

 - **Optimized AI Usage**: Smart API usage to minimize costs
 - **Improved Monitoring**: Real-time A2A network status

-## 📞 Support

-For questions, issues, or contributions:
-- Open an issue on GitHub
-- Check the documentation in `CLAUDE.md`
-- Review the A2A protocol specifications
-- Consult the Claude AI integration guide

 ---

 **Built with ❤️ for the future of algorithmic trading**